TAIGA Detector

 TAIGA detectors

 1. TAIGA-HiSCORE.
-An array of wide Field of View (FoV; ~0.6 sr) integrating air Cherenkov detector stations, placed at distances of 150-200m from each other.
-The stations are grouped into 4 clusters on an area of ~ 1 km² (with a possible upgrade to 10 km² at a later project stage).
+An array of wide Field of View (FoV; ~0.6 sr) air Cherenkov detector stations spaced 150-200 m apart.
+The stations are grouped into 4 clusters and cover an area of approximately 1 km².

 1. Tunka-133.
-An array of wide FoV integrating air Cherenkov detectors.
-This full-size detector has been in operation since 2009.
-Consisted of 133 detectors located on an area of ~ 3 km².
+An array of wide FoV air Cherenkov detectors.
+The full-size detector has been operational since 2009 and originally comprised 133 detectors distributed over an area of approximately 3 km².
 Since 2012, the number of stations has increased to 175.
-Each station consists of single large PMTs (20 cm in diameter).
+Each station features a single large PMT (20 cm in diameter).

 2. TAIGA-IACT.
-An array of 3 Imaging Air Cherenkov Telescopes (IACTs) with a reflector area of 10 m² and equipped with imaging cameras ~ 600 PMT-based pixels.
-The single pixels have an aperture of 0.36°.
-FoV of the single telescope is 10°.
-The inter-telescope distances are optimized in the range of 300-500 m.
+An array of 3 working Imaging Air Cherenkov Telescopes (IACTs), each with a reflector area of 10 m² and equipped with imaging cameras containing approximately 600 PMT-based pixels.
+Each pixel has an aperture of 0.36°, and the FoV of a single telescope is 10°.
+The distances between telescopes are optimized to range from 300 to 500 m.
+By 2025, a total of five telescopes will be operational.

 3. TAIGA-Muon and Tunka-Grande.
-Tunka-Grande consists of 19 stations with the ground and underground counters for measuring the muon component of air showers.
-The TAIGA-Muon includes 3 stations with 8 ground-based scintillation counters for registration of all EAS charged particles at the installation level and 8 underground ones for registration of muon components.
+The Tunka-Grande array consists of 19 stations equipped with the surface and underground counters for measuring the muon and electron-photon components of extensive air showers (EAS).
+The TAIGA-Muon includes 3 stations, each with 8 surface scintillation counters for detecting all charged particles of EAS and 8 underground ones for measuring muon components.

 TAIGA_map_pages-to-jpg-0001